gshipley/enterprise_training/AdminTraining.md

 and

 	3RH8tLp6fvX4RVV9ny2lm0tZpTjXhB62ieC6CN1Fh/2468Z1+6lX4wpCJ6sfYH6u2+//gbDDStDX+aPMtSiNFw==

-Now that we have our variables setup correctly, we can create our *openshift-origin-dns-bind.conf* file.
-Ensure that you are still in the */etc/openshift/plugins.d* directory and issue the following command:
+Now that we have our variables setup correctly, we can create our *openshift-origin-dns-bind.conf* file.  **Ensure that you are still in the */etc/openshift/plugins.d* directory** and issue the following command:

+	# cd /etc/openshift/plugins.d
 	# cat << EOF > openshift-origin-dns-bind.conf
 	BIND_SERVER="127.0.0.1"
 	BIND_PORT=53